clairem-sl/sl-cartography/README.md

 **World** is the map of the whole Second Life world.

 A **Region** is a named region in Second Life, or can be a void.
 The size is nominally 256m x 256m.
-The location of a Region in the World is indicated using Coordinates (see below)
+The location of a Region in the World is indicated using Coordinates (see below).
+A **RegionImage** is the hi-res image of that Region.

 A **Slab** is a rectangular set of Fascias/Tiles within a Region; Slabs can be overlapping.